lukesalamone/lukesalamone/README.md

 I'm Luke, a Master's student currently studying Artificial Intelligence at Northwestern University.
 I'm from Wauwatosa, Wisconsin.
 (Our city is named after the Potawatomi word for firefly 😀) Previously, I worked as a Senior Software engineer at Capital One.
 I'm currently working on a few different projects related to machine learning, especially natural language processing and computer vision.

-I'm also on the hunt for an internship for this summer, so if you're hiring reach out!
+I'm also on the hunt for a full-time machine learning role, so if you're hiring reach out!
 I can most easily be reached via:

  - lukesalamone94@gmail.com
  - [Linkedin](https://www.linkedin.com/in/lukesalamone/)